SAuderset/MixteCoDB/README.md

 # Mixtecan Cognate Database (MixteCoDB)

 This database contains lexical entries from Mixtecan languages, which are cognate coded and standardized to IPA.
 It is a work in progress and continuously updated.
 For use in your own research and citation, please refer to the most recent release archived in Zenodo.
 The database is available under the Creative Commons Attribution Share Alike 4.0 International license.
+Questions, comments, corrections, and the like are most welcome!
+Please [open an issue](https://github.com/SAuderset/mixtecan-cognate-database/issues/new/choose) for that.

 ## MixteCoDB 1.0
-The initial creation of the database, which corresponds to its first release (1.0) is explained in:
+The initial creation of the database, which corresponds to its [first release (1.0)](https://github.com/SAuderset/mixtecan-cognate-database/releases/tag/v1.0) is explained in:
 * Auderset, Sandra, Simon J., Greenhill, Christian T., DiCanio, Eric W., Campbell.
 2023.
 Subgrouping in a `dialect continuum': A Bayesian phylogenetic analysis of the Mixtecan language family. *Journal of Language Evolution*.
 8(1). https://doi.org/10.1093/jole/lzad004
 * Auderset, Sandra, Simon J., Greenhill, Christian T., DiCanio, Eric W., Campbell.
 2023.
 Supplementary Materials to "Subgrouping in a `dialect continuum': A Bayesian phylogenetic analysis of the Mixtecan language family."
 Available on *Zenodo* at [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.7940497.svg)](https://doi.org/10.5281/zenodo.7940497)